Access to public funds for business

 Kate: wIf you’re ready to start the conversation with us about how your business might benefit from accessing innovation at Sussex, get in touch with the Innovation and Business Partnerships team.

-One of UKRI councils, Innovate UK, operates Knowledge Transfer Partnerships (KTP) to bring academic knowledge to businesses, increasing their competitiveness and productivity and help them innovate for growth.
+One of UK Research and Innovation council's, Innovate UK, operates Knowledge Transfer Partnerships (KTP) to bring academic knowledge to businesses, increasing their competitiveness and productivity and help them innovate for growth.

 The schemes allow businesses to have a part-funded innovator in residence to help develop a service or product.
 Each KTP project is a three-way partnership between a business, an academic or team of academics, and a graduate.